chaitanya-basava/system_design/lld/src/main/java/com/basava/behavioral/template_method_pattern/README.md

 It is a Behavioral design pattern.
 This is a very frequently used pattern in the industry.

+defines the skeleton of an algorithm in a base class, but allows subclasses to override specific steps of the algorithm without changing its overall structure.

 **Problem:**

 When we want all classes to follow a specific set of steps to process a task.